Nike-Inc/wingtips/README.md

 }
 ```

-**ALSO NOTE:** `wingtips-core` does contain a small subset of the async helper functionality described above for the bits that are Java 7 compatible, such as `Runnable` and `Callable`.
-See `AsyncWingtipsHelperJava7` if you're in a Java 7 environment and cannot upgrade to Java 8.
-If you're in Java 8, please use `AsyncWingtipsHelper` or `AsyncWingtipsHelperStatic` rather than `AsyncWingtipsHelperJava7`.
+**ALSO NOTE:** `wingtips-core` does contain a small subset of the async helper functionality described above for the
+bits that are Java 7 compatible, such as `Runnable`, `Callable`, and `ExecutorService`.
+See `AsyncWingtipsHelperJava7`
+if you're in a Java 7 environment and cannot upgrade to Java 8.
+If you're in Java 8, please use `AsyncWingtipsHelper`
+or `AsyncWingtipsHelperStatic` rather than `AsyncWingtipsHelperJava7`.

 <a name="using_dtracing_for_errors"></a>
 ## Using Distributed Tracing to Help with Debugging Issues/Errors/Problems